 Charles Browning received his BFA from the California College of the Arts, and his

 MFA from New York University.
 He has shown with galleries in New York and in group shows nationally.
 He currently resides in Pennsylvania with his wife, the author Lynda Gene Rymond.
-He is an Assistant Adjunct Professor of Painting in the Fine Arts program at the University of the Arts in Philadelphia.
+He was an Assistant Adjunct Professor of Painting in the Fine Arts program at the University of the Arts in Philadelphia and is currently teaching at Bucks County Community College.

 “Everything in Nature is lyrical in its ideal essence, tragic in its fate, and comic in its existence.”